 Follow these steps to pay tax on your salary or wage income:

-your employer will make student loan deductions from your gross earnings at the secondary rate of 10%.
+your employer will make student loan deductions from your gross earnings at the secondary rate of 12%.

-If you don't complete a tax code declaration, your tax will be deducted at the no-notification rate of 45 cents in each dollar.
+If you don't complete a Tax code declaration (IR330) your tax will be deducted at the no-notification rate of 45 cents in each dollar.

-Your employer will deduct your PAYE and student loan deductions (if applicable) and pay them to Inland Revenue.
+Your employer will deduct your PAYE and student loan deductions (if applicable) and pay them to us.
 It's a good idea to check you're on the correct tax code on your next payslip.
 If you use the wrong tax code we can write to your employer and ask them to change it.

 Most people who earn salary or wages pay the correct amount of tax during the year.
 However, if you're employed for only part of the year, or have more than one job, you could be entitled to a tax refund at the end of the year.

-If you're registered for our Look at Account information service, you can view your earnings information online.
+If you're registered for our "Look at Account information" service, you can view your earnings information online.